JJ/hoborg/text/text.md

 you shout "Hey Rube!" you're saying there's a fight and everybody bodily available should come to help fellow circus folk.

 Of course we outnumbered them.
-But this was a lossum game, we might lose even if we won.
+But this was a losum game, we might lose even if we won.

 It's a clem!